 Running Gaiters: Much of the Camino was dirt and gravel tracks and after a few hours my shoes would be full of stones and pebbles and I had to stop to empty them.
 If I’d brought my lightweight pair of Dirty Girl Gaiters I could have avoided most of the rocks in my shoes.

 Fleece Hat & Gloves: I keep doing adventures and leaving my hat and gloves at home, only to buy them again.
 After one cold and rainy day I stopped in town and fumbled for my wallet with frozen fingers to buy a pair of Quechua fleece gloves a size too large.
 They didn’t really fit, but I was happy to have warm hands again!

 I do freelance marketing work for a living and I didn’t want to put it on hold while hiking the Camino, so I brought my laptop with me.
 It isn’t a big heavy machine, but it did take up a surprisingly large volume of space in my 30 liter backpack.
 Without a laptop I may have been able to use a 25 liter pack, or, I could have opted to take my summerlight sleeping bag instead.
 Ultimately, everything I carried had a purpose and there wasn’t much that I took that I didn’t need.

-If you have any questions feel free to ask me.
+If you have any questions about my Camino de Santiago packing list, feel free to ask me.
 Buen Camino!